Ritdak/angular-notes/README.md

   The router is working so we can now inject the router-outlet in the apps template.<br>

 The router works so the view updates with the specific component.<br>
-A great single page website!
+A great single page website!"# angular-notes"